 Cand.polit.
 (Economics, University of Copenhagen, 1979).
 Secretary General and CEO, The Danish Brewers Association and The Danish Softdrink Association.
 Counsellor of Embassy, Deputy to the Ambassador, Permanent Representation of Denmark to the EU, 1992-1996.
 With DIS 1988-1992 and since 2002.

-M.D.
-(University of Copenhagen, 2014) and researcher at Department of Otolaryngology, Head and Neck Surgery, Rigshospitalet and Gentofte Hospital.
-With DIS since 2016.
+PhD and M.D.
+(University of Copenhagen, 2014) Also researcher at Department of Otolaryngology, Head and Neck Surgery, Rigshospitalet and Gentofte Hospital.
+With DIS since 2017.

-Certified Teacher of Danish as a Foreign and Second Language, (Danish University of Education, 2002).
+Master of Danish as a second language, (Danish University of Education, 2002).
 With DIS since 2002.

 Cand.mag.
 (Rhetoric, University of Copenhagen, 2006).
 M.A.
 (Intelligence and International Security, King's College London, 2005).
 Chief Analyst with the private intelligence company Risk Intelligence, specializing in maritime security.
 With DIS since 2007.

 Phil.
 Mag. in Nordic Archaeology PhD in Archaeology from the Australian National University, College of Asia and the Pacific.
 Research focused on the very first colonisation of Remote Oceania (the Mariana Islands in particular) by tracing migration from Island Southeast Asia through pottery.
 Olaf has been teaching history for many years in compulsory school and is currently writer and editor in history at the digital educational tool Binogi.